U.S. Public opinion polls

 partly because of the elderly who represent a gradually increasing part of the U.S.

 population.
 At the same time, support for naturalistic evolution has also

 increased.
 The nation may be becoming more polarized as belief in the compromise

 theistic evolution position -- that evolution happened , but under God's guidance -- has dropped.
 1

 By any measure, the United States remains a highly religious nation, compared to other

 developed countries.
 American adults tend to hold more conservative beliefs.
-For example,
+For example, some polls in the late 1990's showed that:

-the percentage of adults who believe that "the Bible is the actual word of God
+"The Bible is the actual word of God

-and it is to be taken literally, word for word"
+and it is to be taken literally, word for word."

 is 5 times higher in the U.S.